 a) Approving Authority means the Argos participating agencies, via the Argos Operations Committee.

 b) Argos DCS means the system which collects data from fixed and moving platforms and provides platform location data.
-This system consists of platforms, the Argos French instrument on the Polar-orbiting Operational Environmental Satellites (POES) and the EUMETSAT Metop spacecraft; a ground processing system; and telemetry ground stations.
+This system consists of platforms, the Argos French instrument on NOAA, EUMETSAT and ISRO polar-orbiting satellites; a ground processing system; and telemetry ground stations.

-c) Argos participating agencies means those agencies that participate in the management of the Argos DCS; currently this includes NOAA, CNES and EUMETSAT.
+c) Argos participating agencies means those agencies that participate in the management of the Argos DCS; currently this includes NOAA, CNES, EUMETSAT and ISRO.

 d) Environmental data means environmental measurement and environmental protection data.

 e) Environmental measurement data means data that relate to the characteristics of the Earth and its natural phenomena by helping to better understand, evaluate, or monitor its natural resources.

 f) Environmental protection data means data that relate to the characteristics of the Earth and its environment (including its ecosystems and the species which inhabit them) by helping to protect against any unreasonable adverse effects thereto.